By Joe Pickett, OCW Publication Director

 The course site has six video lectures, selected lecture notes, and a full reading list, consisting largely of case studies.

-“These case studies reflect over five years of research completed here at the MIT Center for Transportation & Logistics,” says Dr. Edgar Blanco on the This Course at MIT page.
+“These case studies reflect over five years of research completed here at the MIT Center for Transportation & Logistics,” says Dr. Edgar Blanco on the Instructor Insights page.
 “As part of this research, we worked with many companies.
 I had the opportunity to meet with leaders from these companies who were trying to implement sustainability initiatives.
 I learned first-hand about the struggles they encountered in this area.”

 With co-instructors Dr. Alexis Bateman and Professor Anthony Craig, Dr. Blanco runs a discussion-based class, challenging students to think for themselves and question their own thinking.
 Typical questions on case studies include:

 How much energy is used and how much carbon is released to make paper towels dispensed in a typical restroom?
 Would you save energy and release less carbon if an electric hand dryer was used?
 What factors should be included in such a determination?

 Does it make sense to offer obsolete cell phones for reuse in other countries?
 Can this implementation of reverse logistics be sustainable?
 How?

 ESD.S43 takes its place on a growing list of OCW courses on Supply Chains.
 These courses cover a range of topics, including planning and logistics to systems optimization.